Mutual Learning Programme

 The MLP includes a range of activities:

-- Learning Exchanges – for a small group of national representatives to share experiences in relation to a specific policy issue.
+- Peer learning events – events held throughout the year aimed at government representatives, informed and supported by independent academic expertise; and learning exchanges for a small group of national representatives to share experiences in relation to a specific policy issue.

-- Database of labour market practices (currently in development) – containing examples of effective policies and measures within the context of the European Employment Strategy.
+- Database of labour market practices – containing examples of effective policies and measures within the context of the European Employment Strategy.

 This annual cycle of the MLP is closely aligned with the European Semester of the governance framework of the European Employment Strategy.

-The MLP support service is provided by ICF GHK on behalf of the European Commission.
-For any questions, please contact EMPL-C1-UNIT@ec.europa.eu
+The MLP support service is provided by ICF International on behalf of the European Commission.
+For any questions, please contact EMPL-A1-UNIT@ec.europa.eu.